heggy231/eagleton-eats/README.md

 ```

 If you are running it locally:
-make sure your db.js logically should look like this.
+make sure your db.js logically does this.
+The value should be assigned already in your .env file.

 ```js
 // connect db eagleton using pg lib